Dangerous road conditions could persist throughout the night following messy mix of winter weather, OPP say

 The statement said the weather could have a "significant impact" on rush-hour traffic.

-A number of school boards around the GTA have already cancelled buses due to the expected storm, though most schools remain open.
+A number of school boards around the GTA cancelled buses due to the expected storm, though most schools remain open.

-The Toronto District school Board said that buses are running, but there may be some delays because of the weather.
+The Toronto District school Board said that buses were running, but there may be some delays because of the weather.

-In a tweet, Toronto police urged people to use caution if venturing out today.
+In a tweet on Thursday morning, Toronto police urged people to use caution if venturing out.

 “Toronto is expecting winter weather & strong winds today.
 Please use caution if you must venture outside, and be aware of blowing debris and power outages at signalized intersections,” police said.
 “Slow down and drive to the weather conditions.
 Stay safe, everyone!”